veeto

 Summary

-To enhance oversight, the Department of Insurance may prohibit rate changes that fail to meet filing deadlines, with administrative penalties up to $5,000 per violation or $10,000 for willful violations.
-The legislation also encourages self-funded University of California student health plans to maintain or exceed Affordable Care Act coverage standards, though these plans remain exempt from direct regulation.
+To enhance oversight, the Department of Insurance may prohibit rate changes if insurers fail to file required information 120 days before implementation.
+The Insurance Commissioner can assess penalties up to $5,000 per violation, or $10,000 for willful violations.
+The bill also expresses legislative intent for University of California self-funded student plans to maintain or exceed Affordable Care Act coverage standards, though these plans are not directly regulated by the new requirements.

 Key Dates